A No-Drama Guide to Hand Building With Clay

 Wooden guide sticks, less than 2€

 These are your guides for consistent thickness.
 Place them on either side of your clay, rest your rolling pin on them, and every slab comes out the same thickness.
 Start with a thickness of 7 mm (0.3 in).
-You can buy them as a set in carft stores (with a variation of thickness.
+You can buy them as a set in craft stores (with a variation of thickness.
 But wooden dowels or slats work perfectly, too.
 They are much cheaper and usually come in 1 m (39 in) lengths.
 Saw one in half to get two pieces, which work perfectly.

 Plastic sheets and wrap, take whatever you have at home